nyggus/easycheck/tests/doctests/use_in_testing_doctest.rst

     >>> assert_if(2 < 1, Warning)
     >>> assert_if(2 < 1, UserWarning)

-As you see, the two last assertions will not raise exceptions, something that would dramatically break down your testing.
-Of course, the last two calls would issue warnings, but warnings do *not* make the test does not pass!
-So, do remember this basic rule: Never use warnings in testing when you want to catch whether something broke or not.
+As you can see, the two last assertions issue warnings, but will not raise exceptions – this could dramatically affect your testing.
+However, warnings *do not* make the test fail!
+So, remember this basic rule: Never use warnings in testing when you want to catch critical errors.